davegreenwood/FLAME_Maya/README.md

 in the dialogue.
 The plugin prints to console the path from which the model was loaded.

 The plugin is implemented as a deformer, so requires a base mesh.
 One can be extracted using the `helloworld.py` example from the FLAME repo.
-Or, there is a starter Maya scene file provided - `head.ma` that has an imported mesh in the scene.
+Or, there is a wavefront obj file provided - `head.obj` that can be imported to the scene.

 In Maya, with the imported mesh selected, issue in the command line: